henriess/Henriess.github.io/index.md

 ---
-layout: home
+layout: default
-title: "Home"
+title: Home
 ---

-A blog to track my math and programming progress
+A place to track my math and programming progress.